treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/file-upload.md

 In this example, the destination of the file upload is the upload action in the same controller.

-In the action that receives the upload file, you can rename the file by using the following method.
-The uploaded file is treated as a temporary file; if you do rename it now, the file is automatically deleted after the action ends.
+The upload file that is being received in action can be renamed as well by using the following method:

 ```c++
 TMultipartFormData &formdata = httpRequest().multipartFormData();
 formdata.renameUploadedFile("picture", "dest_path");
 ```

+The uploaded file is treated as a temporary file.
+If you do rename the upload file, the file is automatically deleted after the action ends.<br>
-The original file name can be obtained using the following method.
+The original file name can be obtained using the following method:

 ```c++
 QString origname = formdata.originalFileName("picture");